gottacatchenall/thesis_proposal/README.md

 rapidly reshaped the Earth's land cover.
 These the bulk of this change has occurred within the last several hundred years, a geological instant, inducing a sudden shift in conditions to Earth's climate and biosphere.
-As a result _ecological forecasting_---TK DEFINITION ---and then using these forecasts to make decisions to mitigate the negative consequences of this change on ecosystems, their functioning, and the services they provide to humans has emerged as an imperative for ecology and environmental science [@Dietze2017PreEco].
+As a result _ecological forecasting_---modeling how ecosystems and their services will change in the future---and then using these forecasts to make decisions to mitigate the negative consequences of this change on ecosystems, their functioning, and the services they provide to humans has emerged as an imperative for ecology and environmental science [@Dietze2017PreEco].
 However, robust